Typhoon Molave: Malaysia

 On October 27, the typhoon caused the MV Dayang Topaz to swerve uncontrollably and hit the structure of a drilling platform 14 nautical miles off Miri after one of its anchor cables snapped.
 A rescue operation was mounted by the Malaysian Maritime Enforcement Agency with the assistance from an oil company in Brunei.
 Two among the 187 personnel on board were killed.

 Thailand

 On November 1, a person was reported dead from the northeastern floods.

 Retirement

-On November 13, PAGASA announced that the name Quinta would be removed from its list of typhoon names as this typhoon caused almost ₱5-billion in damages and will no longer be used in the future.
-In January 2021, the PAGASA chose the name Querubin as its replacement for the 2024 season.
+On November 13, PAGASA announced that the name Quinta would be removed from its list of typhoon names as this typhoon caused almost ₱5 billion in damages and will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR).
+In January 2021, the PAGASA chose the name Querubin as its replacement and was used for the first time during 2024 season.

-In the Spring of 2022, the Typhoon Committee announced that the name Molave, along with four others will be removed from the naming lists.
+In the spring of 2022, the Typhoon Committee announced that the name Molave, along with four others, will be removed from the naming lists.
 The committee decided Molave would be replaced by Narra.